What are Varicose Veins?

 How Do I Treat Varicose Veins?

-Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them removed by a trained professional.
+Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them removed by an experienced professional.

 Treatments For Varicose Veins